rosulek/vamonos/api/data-graph.md

 adds `vtx` to the graph

-## **collapse**(`e`)
+## **collapse**(`e`, `overlapFunc`)
  * `e`: an edge of the graph to collapse

+ * `overlapFunc`: a function taking two edges and returning one of them

 collapses `e`, creating a new vertex.
-By default vertex names are concatenations of the collapsed vertices' names, vertices' positions are averaged, and overlapping edges take the min weight. only works on undirected graphs.
+By default vertex names are concatenations of the collapsed vertices' names, vertices' positions are averaged, and overlapping edges take the min weight. only works on undirected graphs. `overlapFunc` is an optional parameter for a function that decides what to do with overlapping edges after a collapse.
+By default overlapFunc keeps the edge with least `w`.

 ## **eachEdge**(`f`)
  * `f`: a function taking an edge